eaa6167/Search-Application-part-2/README.md

 ## Running Frontend Application for tweets_sandy.csv dataset:
 1. Save searchEngine_Tweets.html file in /var/www/html
-2. Load from the browser and type "barbaratalia" , for instance , in the search text box and click submit.
+2. Load from the browser using http://localhost/searchEngine_Tweets.html  and type "barbaratalia" , for instance , in the search text box and click submit.
 It should display list of documents containing the word "barbaratalia".

 ## Running Backend Application for Amazon_Automotive.json dataset:
 ##### Prerequisites: